maize-tech/laravel-magic-login/README.md

 );
 ```

+### Email notifications

+#### Send an email notification

-Optionally, you may also automatically send a notification email to the given user using the `send` method:
+Optionally, you may also automatically send an email notification to the given user using the `send` method:

 ``` php
 use App\Models\User;